athletics/PastPresentFuture/README.md

 ## Introduction

 StateManager is a JavaScript library for interacting with [history.pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) while loading internal URLs with [AJAX](https://developer.mozilla.org/en-US/docs/AJAX).
-The goal is to maintain a single load of CSS and JS assets per user session, speeding up page changes to maintain more time on site per user with increased page views.
+The goal is to maintain a single load of CSS and JS assets per user session, speeding up page changes for time-on-site retention with increased page views.
 Below you will find documentation on its configuration and usage.

 - [Installation](#installation)
 - [Basic Usage](#basicusage)